mist-devel/mist-binaries/cores/appleii+/README.txt

 show the first time.
 At the Monitor you can also type 6 and then Ctrl-P followed by return.
 See http://vectronicsappleworld.com/appleii/dos.html#bootdos

-Currently the joystick is attached to the paddle ports.
-It won't work nicely as the paddle/joystick was analogue and the MiST joystick sends digital signals.